sanjana-reddy/youtube-homepage-replica/README.md

 This project deepened my understanding of how professional UIs are built and prepared me to approach front-end challenges with a more structured and scalable mindset.

+---

+## Special Thanks

+Thanks to [@SuperSimpleDev](https://github.com/SuperSimpleDev) for the excellent course that inspired and guided the creation of this YouTube homepage replica.